Mandatory credit checks

 Public Services and Procurement Canada is committed to protecting the privacy of personal information and uses all necessary measures to protect clients' information.

 Public Services and Procurement Canada is aware of the cyber security incident impacting a credit bureau agency in the United States and Canada and is closely monitoring the situation.
-There are two available service providers in Canada that provide credit information, which are regulated by provincial legislation.
+There are 2 available service providers in Canada that provide credit information, which are regulated by provincial legislation.
 The credit information they receive is kept up-to-date by banks, credit card companies, retailers, auto lease financing companies and other establishments that provide an individual with credit.

 These service providers are aware of the Government of Canada's expectations when it comes to protecting the privacy of personal information and the importance of offering secure services to Canadians.
 The providers must adhere to the Personal Information Protection and Electronic Documents Act that outlines the requirements for organizations that use, collect or disclose personal information during the course of their business activities.